Antivirus evasion tools [updated 2021]

 The functionality remained the same even after making changes to the binary.
 It is still able to get the password from the memory as shown below.

 Figure 2: output of the modified wce.exe

 Encrypting the binary is one of the common ways to bypass antivirus detection.
 The logic behind using encrypters is to obfuscate the binary from antivirus tools by encrypting it.
 This will be decrypted back when the binary is run.
 Kali Linux has got an open source encrypter named Hyperion available in it.
-This can also be downloaded from the link below.
+This can also be downloaded from the sources section below.

 Before we use Hyperion, let’s scan the 32 bit version of wce.exe file through virustotal.com first.

 As we can notice, 44 antivirus applications have flagged this as malicious.

 Let’s encrypt this file with Hyperion as shown below.

 Let’s scan this newly generated file once again and see the detection ratio.

 As we can see in the figure above, this has got lesser detection compared to the unencrypted binary.

 Veil-Evasion is another popular framework written in python.
 We can use this framework to generate payloads that can evade majority of AVs.